Slookeur/atomes/Contributing-tutorials/New-analysis/STEP-3.md

   - The new file must be located in the [`src/gui`][gui] directory
   - The new file must be named **analysis**call.c, in the following `idccall.c`
-  - The new file must contain the callback for the analysis, that is what happen when the user click on `Apply` in the calculation dialog.
+  - The new file must contain the callback for the analysis, what happens when the user click on `Apply` in the calculation dialog.
   - The new file can contain the analysis it-self

 ## 2. Writting the calculation callbacks in the file `analysiscall.c`